 Simple English definitions for legal terms

-Read a random definition: assigned counsel
+Read a random definition: customary international law

 An Adoption Taxpayer Identification Number (ATIN) is a temporary nine-digit number given by the Internal Revenue Service (IRS) to a child in the process of being adopted.
 This number is used by adopting parents to identify the child in their federal income tax returns.
 To apply for an ATIN, the child must be legally placed in the adopting parents' home for adoption by an authorized placement agency, and the adopting parents must be unable to obtain the child's Social Security Number (SSN) for any reason.
 Adopting parents can apply for an ATIN by filing a Form W-7A with the IRS, providing the child's name, birth information, and placement agency information.
 Once the adoption is finalized, the adopting parents must obtain an SSN for the child and notify the IRS of the new number.
 The ATIN is only temporary and will be deactivated within two years of issuance or once an SSN is obtained.